Scratched: Kentucky Derby now set for September due to virus - WHIZ News

 In 1943, there were travel restrictions imposed by World War II and no out-of-town tickets were sold.
 Still, the Derby went on, with Count Fleet winning in front of 65,000.
 The colt won the Triple Crown that year.

-The Kentucky Oaks, the race for filles held on Derby eve, is also hugely popular, especially among Louisville locals.
+The Kentucky Oaks, the race for fillies held on Derby eve, is also hugely popular, especially among Louisville locals.
 It first began in 1875.
 It will be run Sept.
 4.

 Horses have been training and racing to earn points that translate into berths in the 20-horse Derby field even as the rest of the sports world has mostly shut down because of the virus pandemic.
-Horses have only one chance in their lives to compete in the Derby, Preakness and Belmont stakes, which comprise the Triple Crown for 3-year-olds.
+Horses have only one chance in their lives to compete in the Derby, Preakness and Belmont stakes for 3-year-olds.

+“From a trainer’s standpoint, holding those 3-year-olds throughout the summer is not a real big problem.
+I don’t think it affects our training schedule that much,” four-time Derby-winning trainer D. Wayne Lukas said.
+“I’m more interested in what would be the prep races leading up to it because you do need those.”

 Carstanjen said points already earned by horses would be maintained, while existing races at tracks across the country would be added to the Road to the Kentucky Derby qualifying process.